Year of entry 2024

 - Access excellent facilities, including our renewable technologies teaching lab and the virtual engineering environment that gives you hands-on experience in chemical plant operations.

-- Tailor the course to suit your career ambitions and interests through our pathways in areas such as energy, nuclear and materials.
+- Tailor the course to suit your career ambitions and interests through our pathways in digital manufacturing and processes, energy, nuclear and materials.

 - Enhance your career prospects and give your CV that competitive edge before you graduate with our industrial work placement opportunities.
 Our close industry links have given previous students the chance to work at – and build professional relationships with – major organisations such as P&G, Johnson Matthey, Coca Cola, EDF Energy, Siemens, Unilever, AstraZeneca and Sellafield Ltd.